Nevcairiel/LAVFilters/README.txt

 Explanation:
   On Japanese audio, try to load German full subs (default but not forced), then unforced, and at last any german subs if there are no unforced subs.
   On German audio load only forced subs in the following order: German, English, any.

+Example: (text match)
+  "*:eng@Forced"
+Explanation:
+  On any audio, select english subtitle streams with "Forced" in the stream title.

 BluRay Support
 =============================